-The course in the Junior Sophister (third) year includes lectures on solid state physics and chemistry, quantum mechanics, lasers, thermodynamics, electrochemistry, macromolecules, spectroscopy, group theory, materials preparation and microelectronic technology.
+The course in the Junior Sophister (third) year includes lectures on solid-state physics and chemistry, quantum mechanics, lasers, thermodynamics, electrochemistry, macromolecules, spectroscopy, group theory, materials preparation and semiconductor microelectronic technology.

-The practical course will introduce you to a wide range of techniques for the synthesis, preparation and characterisation of modern materials.
+The practical element of the course will introduce you to a wide range of techniques for the synthesis, preparation and characterisation of modern materials.
 Some laboratory training is provided in CRANN using their state-of the art facilities in nanofabrication and nanocharacterisation.

 You will be assessed by a combination of continuous assessment and end-of-year examinations.

-Many students carry out their final year project abroad, mainly in Australia, Belgium, France, Germany or the USA.
+Many students carry out their final year project abroad, mainly in Belgium, France, Germany, Australia, Canada or the USA.
 This allows students to develop their practical skills in materials science and to learn about different countries and cultures.

 Did you know?